ankane/ducklake-ruby/README.md

 ## Read-Only Mode

-Note: This feature is experimental
+Note: This feature is experimental and does not prevent the DuckDB engine from writing files via `sql`

 Connect to the data lake in read-only mode